TheRenegadeCoder/pymon/README.md

-# CS Query Bot
+# Pymon

-The CS Query Bot was developed to help students find answers to course questions.
+Pymon was developed to help students find answers to course questions.
 It is not currently hosted for public use, but you can self-host it using the code found in this repo.
 Currently, I am running the bot on a home desktop.

 ## How to Run the Bot